Implementing and Improving on the Affordable Care Act

 Since its inception, Health Access has focused on expanding health coverage through public programs, employer-based benefits, or a universal, single-payer proposal.
 Throughout its history, Health Access has worked to advance comprehensive health reforms and the vision of quality, affordable, universal health care for all Californians.

-Health Access will work to:
+Health Access has been working to:

 - Support and improve Medi-Cal and Covered California, key pillars of our health system.